mtlynch/mtlynch.io/_posts/2016-05-30-sia-via-docker.md

 You now have a working Sia node that stays online as long as your NAS is up and running.

-Because this configuration keeps all of Sia's persistent state outside of the container, it's very easy to modify your `Dockerfile` to upgrade Sia as new releases are published.
+Because this configuration keeps all of Sia's persistent state outside of the container, it's very easy to upgrade your Sia node as new releases are published.

 # Further reading